 This course is open enrollment, so you can register and start the course as soon as you are ready.
 Please note: Once the course curriculum is accessed online or through submission of a material shipment confirmation, refunds cannot be issued.
 Access to your course can take 24-48 business hours.

-No, but you will receive instruction and insight on how to obtain an internship or externship upon the completion of the course.
+While there is no specific internship with this course, you will be given instructions and insight on how you can obtain an internship or externship upon the completion of your coursework and financial obligation.

-Professional in Human Resources (PHR) is a prestigious certificate awarded by the Human Resource Certification Institute (HRCI), and shows that the individual possesses the knowledge as well as practical experience in human resource management necessary to pass this thorough examination.
+The PHR Exam, or Professional in Human Resources Exam, is a prestigious certificate awarded by the Human Resource Certification Institute (HRCI).
+By achieving this designation, you will effectively show potential employers and those in the industry that you possess the knowledge as well as practical experience in human resource management necessary to pass this thorough exam.